Andorra

 Local authorities shall have the right of recourse to a judicial remedy in order to secure free exercise of their powers and respect for such principles of local self-government as are enshrined in the constitution or domestic legislation.

-In Andorra, the municipalities have, in addition to ordinary legal remedies, the possibility to lodge a complaint on an individual basis directly to the Constitutional Court.
-According to Article 82.1 of the Constitution, “Conflicts arising from the interpretation or exercise of jurisdiction between the general organs of the State and the Local Councils shall be settled by the Constitutional Court”.
+In Andorra, in addition to the ordinary legal remedies, the Comuns are entitled to lodge an individual complaint directly with the Constitutional Court.
+According to Article 82.1 of the Constitution, “conflicts arising from the interpretation or exercise of jurisdiction between the general bodies of the State and the Comuns shall be settled by the Constitutional Court”.
+In practice, only about 15 appeals were lodged with the Constitutional Court between 1997 and 2023.
+To date, the Comuns have never invoked the European Charter of Local Self-Government to assert their rights.

-The rapporteurs consider that the requirements of Article 11 of the Charter are fully respected in Andorra.
+The rapporteurs therefore consider that Andorra fully complies with the requirements of Article 11 of the Charter.

 ACCESSION